couple of weeks ago, I spent some time browsing around Left Bank Books

 — all 243 pages of it!

 That's the hell of it; I don't have time for such things.
 Really, none of us do!
-And the enemy knows this, and is banking upon our inexorable fatigue in the face of their soaring (and exponentially propagating) Tower of Babble!
+And the enemy knows this, and is banking on our inexorable fatigue in the face of their soaring (and exponentially propagating) Tower of Babble!
 We simply haven't got enough shovels, or shovellers, to turn aside their copious river of bullshit!!

 And so I am willing to "surrender", as Faith

-would say, and to take the line of least resistance to Allan Johnson's programme!
+would say, and take the line of least resistance to Allan Johnson's programme!
 Very simply, I mean that I will not target any individual woman with sexist prejudice.

 There shall be no antifemale prejudice emanating from ME, since I adamantly don't want my words to "amount to more than what is said".
 On the contrary, I want my words to mean exactly what they mean

 So I certainly don't believe, no, not for one second, that women in general